JunyaoPu/junyaopu.github.io/_posts/2022-11-06-AI-Development-Day-6.markdown

 header:
     teaser: /assets/images/ai_day6/test_2.png
 ---
 I recently spent a few days re-building a real-time object detection system on the NVIDIA Jetson AGX Xavier, which was a fun and enriching experience.
-This project served to refresh my knowledge on how to deploy a object detection model on an edge device for optimal performance using TensorRT and CUDA.
+This project served to refresh my memory on how to deploy a object detection model on an edge device for optimal performance using TensorRT and CUDA.

 Please refer to my project <a href="https://junyaopu.github.io/projects/2022-10-20-OD/">Real-time AI Vision System: Object Detection</a>